 Interfaces and functions

 From the very beginning, we have designed our testers to include everything that a service technician needs on-site in a single, compact and lightweight device – from extensive test functions and interfaces to a convenient display all the way through to an integrated handset.
-To save time and avoid wear and tear involved in swapping modules, we have purposely designed our testers as complete solutions that do not use exchangeable modules.
-All of the interfaces supported by an ARGUS tester are immediately ready for use on-site.
-In the case of the ARGUS 162 combination tester that means test functions for VDSL2 (incl.
-Vectoring), ADSL, GPON, Gigabit Ethernet, ISDN (BRI S/T, BRI U, PRI) as well as POTS.
+In the case of the ARGUS 163 combination tester that means test functions for VDSL2 (incl.
+Super Vectoring), ADSL, GPON, Gigabit Ethernet, ISDN (BRI S/T, BRI U, PRI) as well as POTS.
 A VoIP test, which is started by pressing a softkey, delivers results in seconds, evaluates these – e.g. in accordance with the MOS procedure – and presents this information on the display.
-The ARGUS 165 represents an organic extension of this philosophy: its broad range of features can be quickly and easily extended with additional functions simply by downloading a firmware update or entering a license key.
+The ARGUS 166 represents an organic extension of this philosophy: its broad range of features can be quickly and easily extended with additional functions simply by downloading a firmware update or entering a license key.
 Here again, all of the desired routines are directly available in the very same device.

 To meet this goal, our testers offer a wide and yet practical range of functions, combined in a handy device.
 All of the interfaces supported by an ARGUS tester are immediately ready for use on-site.
 To save the time involved in swapping modules, we have purposely designed our testers as complete solutions that do not use exchangeable modules.